joshfire/angela/README.md

                  current working directory.

 Options:
   --browser, -b     Webdriver browser endpoint.
-The code automatically starts the
+The code automatically starts
-                 "right" Webdriver server based on that setting.
-Possible values include "phantomjs", "chrome", "firefox", "safari", or "android" (provided browser or device is available on your machine).                                [default: "phantomjs"] --host         Webdriver server host                    [default: "localhost"] --port         Webdriver server port                           [default: 8195] --serverlog    Log Webdriver server execution to provided log file [default: ""] --useserver    Whether to use running Webdriver server or to start one [default: false] --keep, -k     Whether to keep the browser open when tests are over [default: false] --junit        Create JUnit XML reports (in "junitreports" folder) [default: false] --help, -h     Displays usage help
+                    the "right" Webdriver server based on that setting.
+                    Possible values include "phantomjs", "chrome", "firefox",
+                    "safari", or "android" (provided browser or device is available on your machine).           [default: "phantomjs"] --host            Webdriver server host                 [default: "localhost"] --port            Webdriver server port                        [default: 8195] --serverlog       Log Webdriver server execution to provided log file [default: ""] --useserver       Whether to use running Webdriver server or to start one [default: false] --sessionperspec  Angela uses the same browser session throughout by default.
+                    Set the flag to use one browser session per spec.
+Specs will run considerably slower.               [default: false] --keep, -k        Whether to keep the browser open when tests are over [default: false] --junit           Create JUnit XML reports (in "junitreports" folder) [default: false] --help, -h        Displays usage help
 ```

 ## Execution

 When run without parameter or option, Angela lists all files that end with `.spec.js` in the current working directory (and its subdirectories), starts a PhantomJS server in the background that exposes a WebDriver endpoint on port `8195` and runs the spec files it found against PhantomJS.
 It reports the results to the console.

-Spec files are run one after the other using the same browser session.
+Spec files are run one after the other using the same browser session unless you set the `--sessionperspec` flag (but note that this slows down execution a lot).

 Set the `path` parameter to the spec file to run or to the folder that contains the spec files to run to override default behavior.